oliverdrag/TTM4115-group8-drone-system/README.md

 - **Grid**: 200×200 tiles, each cell either free or restricted.
-The airspace zone mock generates zones using random-walker blob growth from several seed points — feels like a few national parks rather than drawn circles.
+The airspace zone mock generates zones using random-walker blob growth from several seed points. this should feel like a few national parks rather than drawn circles.
 - **Coordinates**: the user frontend picks a random free cell on order submission.
 Hangars are clustered at the top-left corner (see `application_server/config.DRONES`).
 - **A***: 4-connected, Manhattan heuristic.
 Runs on the app server at order time; the outbound route is pushed to the drone over MQTT.
-- **Return flight**: the drone retraces its trail — always clear, without re-running A*.
+- **Return flight**: the drone retraces its trail, always clear, without re-running A*.

 ## State machines